BSc Plant Science

 |Available as a free choice unit?||No|

-You will examine how humans impinge on the biosphere through an examination of the impact of key topics including: environmental impact of metal extraction, environmental impact of agriculture, urbanisation and environmental impact of air pollution from road transport.
+You will examine how humans impinge on the biosphere through an examination of the impact of key topics including: envrironmental impacts of mineral extraction and radioactive wastes, enironmental impact of agriculture, urbanisation on water quality, and environmental impact of air pollution from road transport.

 |Unit title||Unit code||Requirement type||Description|